nickbrandt/GitLab/doc/update/index.md

 It's also important to ensure that any background migrations have been fully completed before upgrading to a new major version.
 To see the current size of the `background_migration` queue, [Check for background migrations before upgrading](#checking-for-background-migrations-before-upgrading).

+If you have enabled the [Elasticsearch integration](../integration/elasticsearch.md) then you will also need to ensure all Elasticsearch migrations are completed in the last minor version within your current version.
+Be sure to [check for pending Elasticsearch migrations](#checking-for-pending-elasticsearch-migrations) before proceeding with the major version upgrade.

 If your GitLab instance has any runners associated with it, it is very important to upgrade GitLab Runner to match the GitLab minor version that was